-Do you want work as a team with your colleagues to improve confidence in the assays that are critical to getting your cell therapy products to market?
+Do you want to work as a team with your colleagues to improve confidence in the assays that are critical to getting your cell therapy products to market?

 As the saying goes, “If you can’t measure something, you can’t improve it.”
 So please join us as we examine approaches for improving confidence in measurements critical for cell therapy products!

-Goal: Examine approaches for improving confidence in the measurements that are necessary for bringing cell therapy products to market.
+Goal: Examine approaches for improving confidence in the measurements that are necessary for bringing cell therapy products to the market.

-Scope: Challenges in achieving reproducibility, accuracy and comparability in biological assays have been identified as major roadblocks to development, manufacturing and regulatory approval of cell therapy products (CTPs).
+Scope: Challenges in achieving reproducibility, accuracy, and comparability in biological assays have been identified as major roadblocks to development, manufacturing and regulatory approval of cell therapy products (CTPs).
 Improving confidence in measurements for CTPs involves understanding and controlling sources of variability, development of appropriate reference materials to enable traceability and providing objective evidence to validate results.
-The workshop will focus on strategies to achieve measurement assurance for assays that may contribute to characterizing critical quality attributes and/or potency, and will include breakout sessions focused on specific measurements.
+The workshop will focus on strategies to achieve measurement assurance for assays that may contribute to characterizing critical quality attributes and/or potency and will include breakout sessions focused on specific measurements.

 Where: In Green Auditorium in Building 101 (the Administration Building) on the NIST Campus